Bridge Hampton – Men’s Low Secure and Deaf Mental Health

 • Establishing and understanding their communication style, how it has developed and the factors that are likely to impact upon communication and behaviour

-• Determining what potential a person has to improve communication and identify strategies
+• Determining what potential a person has to improve communication and identify strategies and coping mechanisms

 • Developing highly individualised and accessible packages of care, in line with the All About Me Deaf Recovery Package